open5e/open5e/source/monsters/tome-of-beasts/R/rusalka.rst

 one target. *Hit:* the target is :ref:`srd:grappled` (escape DC 13) and the rusalka draws all the air from the target’s lungs with a kiss.
-If the rusalka has movement remaining, she drags the grappled creature into deep water, where it begins suffocating.
+If the rusalka has movement remaining, she drags the grappled creature into deep water, where it begins :ref:`srd:suffocating`.

 **Drowning Hair (1/Day).** The rusalka’s long hair tangles around a creature the rusalka has grappled.
 The creature takes 33